 For starters, going offshore means creating a permanent office of developers, either to compensate for a lack of good local talent or to manage increased workloads.
 These full-time employees get a good wage, professional structure, and a respected brand to commit their work to.

-As long as you work with the right partner, offshoring allows you to produce software exactly how you do at home – except it’s cheaper, and quite possibly to a higher standard.
+As long as you work with the right offshore development services partner, offshoring allows you to produce software exactly how you do at home – except it’s cheaper, and quite possibly to a higher standard.

 How an offshore team actually works

 Establishing your new team all starts with choosing the best offshore development partner.
 This is the local company that collaborates with you to create the best-fitting team for your business.

 Through in-depth meetings and regular contact, your partner will build an understanding of exactly what you need.
 They then coordinate:

 As well as all the other administrative jobs that need taking care of.
 Naturally, you would have final say over any major appointments or decisions; as we keep saying, this is all still your business.

 There are bad eggs in every industry.
 If you’ve shortlisted a few candidates but aren’t sure how to proceed, here are a few tips:

 - Look at their work history – Case studies are a great way to see what kind of work the company has done, their reputed success, and what level of clients they’re used to.
 These demonstrate the ability to solve problems and build teams that are tailored to specific requirements.